Growing Rosemary Herb Plants

 Overwintering Rosemary Plants: This herb is not very frost hardy and will only tolerate temperatures down to 23 F/-5 C. If the temperature is going below that it is safer to over-winter it inside in a cool but bright place.
 You can bring it out again once the frost has passed.

-How To Grow Rosemary Plants In Containers
+Growing Rosemary Plants In Containers

 Feed plants in containers about once or twice a month with some organic plant food.
 Plants in the ground should not need any feeding.
 Regular watering is also important for containerized plants.

 The ideal potting soil mix for Rosemary contains some small pebbles or sand and a little bit of lime.
 It won't tolerate waterlogged conditions for a very long time.
 This is often the cause of failure with Rosemary.
+Check out more tips for herbs in containers here.

+A round or square planter will be better than a window box or shallow bowl because a Rosemary will grow into a sizeable bush.
 You can combine Rosemary with other herbs like Thyme or Marjoram.
 Small flowers like Violas, Pansies or some Alpines can spruce up a pot with an individual Rosemary plant in the centre.

 Harvesting And Preserving Rosemary Herb